-This section provides additional information about some of the principal investments and related risks of the Portfolio described under "Portfolio Summary" and "Description of Principal Risks" above.
-It also describes characteristics and risks of additional securities and investment techniques that may be used by the Portfolio from time to time.
-Most of these securities and investment techniques described herein are discretionary, which means that PIMCO can decide whether to use them or not.
-This prospectus does not attempt to disclose all of the various types of securities and investment techniques that may be used by the Portfolio.
+This section provides additional information about some of the principal investments and related risks of the Portfolio and of certain Acquired Funds described under "Portfolio Summary" and "Description of Principal Risks" above.
+It also describes characteristics and risks of additional securities and investment techniques that may be used by the Portfolio and certain Acquired Funds from time to time.
+Generally, the characteristics and risks of securities and investment techniques that may be used by the Acquired Funds from time to time are similar to those described below.
+However, the risks associated with an Acquired Fund's prospectus.
+Accordingly, please see an Acquired Fund's prospectus for a more complete description of the Acquired Fund and the risks associated with its investments.

+Most of these securities and investment techniques described herein are discretionary, which means that PIMCO, or in the case of a fund that is not managed by PIMCO, such fund's investment adviser and sub-adviser, as applicable, can decide whether to use them or not.
+This prospectus does not attempt to disclose all of the various types of securities and investment techniques that may be used by the Portfolio or Acquired Funds.
 As with any mutual fund, investors in the Portfolio rely on the professional investment judgment and skill of PIMCO and the individual portfolio managers.
-Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques described in this section and about other strategies and techniques that may be used by the Portfolio.
+Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques that may be used by the Portfolio.